Seunghoon-Jung-kr/-Verilog-BIT16_CPU/README.md

 # Design objective

 "My objective was to design a low-power CPU capable of executing the given instruction set using the von Neumann architecture.
 To achieve this, I implemented partial power gating in the ALU circuit and the increment circuit within the registers.
-And I primarily focused on implementing the CPU.
-Furthermore, I designed it under the assumption that the main memory would use IP, so the RAM.v file in the code list is intended only for simulation purposes.
+Besides that, I just focused on making the CPU run.
+Furthermore, I designed it under the assumption that the main memory would use IP, so the 'RAM.v' file in the code list is intended only for simulation purposes.
 And apart from that I designed all arithmetic logic circuits using a carry lookahead adder."

 <img src="https://github.com/user-attachments/assets/98eb3705-3b6f-44d3-8ffe-53f340684e08" alt="다운로드" width="400"/>

 # Design method

-"I basically used a top-down design methodology, employing elements like the control unit, registers, multiplexers, and the ALU, while also incorporating a partial bottom-up approach by designing each component starting from the smallest elements.
-Additionally, while designing some registers, I created circuit diagrams on paper and translated them into dataflow modeling, which may make the code feel somewhat less user-friendly.
-I uploaded a image for reference."
+"I basically used a top-down design method, using submodules like the control unit, registers, multiplexers, and the ALU, while also including a partial bottom-up approach by designing each component starting from the smallest elements.
+Additionally, while designing some registers, I created circuit diagrams on paper and converted them into dataflow modeling, which may make the code feel somewhat less user-friendly.
+I uploaded an image for reference."

 <img src="https://github.com/user-attachments/assets/d5d7f946-ae57-4e06-8882-0bf28e0757af" alt="CamScanner 2024-09-30 16 36 (1)" width="350"/>